 Do you still have a question about our programs or what we do?
 Check here for answers to frequently asked questions.
-If your question is not answered here, please fill out a "contact us" form and our director will get you an answer.

 - This program is run in the schools.
 Why are they not covering the cost?

 The schools are concerned with the success of each of their students and have programs in place to work with students who are not on a successful track.
 Unfortunately, the state funding in our county does not fully cover the need in this area.
 Gradway is an additional program, on top of what the schools are already doing, to guide students and encourage them toward graduation.

 - How does an at-risk student become involved with Gradway?

 Students are referred to the program by counselors, teachers, and administrators in each school based on a set of 14 at-risk indicators.
 These include, but are not limited to, attendance, ISTEP/ECA assessments, free/reduced lunch, family dynamics, and discipline referrals.
 The student and parents are then brought into the discussion, are introduced to the program, and are able to choose whether or not they would like the student to be involved.

 - How long does each student spend in the Gradway Grad Coach program?

 Each student enters the program on an "at-risk" basis.
 This means that they are not on track to graduate.
 Whether a student struggles with academics, trouble at home, behavior, low test scores, trouble focusing on a task, etc., he/she is taught to overcome those struggles.
 Some students need this guidance throughout their entire high school career and some just need a quick, friendly push in the right direction.
 Our students are encouraged to work up to a point where they are confident and motivated to be successful on their own, but, they are welcome to be a part of the Gradway Grad Coach program for their full four years should they need that support.